zavalab/ADAM_Documentation/Templates/README.md

 **Note: a single location can take on many different technology candidates.**

 <br>
-Now try to interpert this example technology candidate file on your own:
+Now try to interpret this example technology candidate file on your own:

 | # |	Latitude | Longitude | Tech ID |
 | ------------- | ------------- | ------------- | ------------- |